ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ### Capturing power traces

-ChipWhisperer RSA demo what we will be using in this task has 2 modes: Real RSA decryption algorithm (which is way too slow for our testing purposes) and "faked" stripped version of RSA decryption algorithm.
-We will be using latter one version with only 16 bits of key material to demonstrate RSA vulnerability against power analysis.
+ChipWhisperer RSA demo is used in this task.
+It has 2 modes: Real RSA decryption algorithm (which is way too slow for our testing purposes) and "faked" stripped version of RSA decryption algorithm, which is running only the vulnerable part of decryption algorithm.
+We will be using latter one version with only 16 bits of key material (to make analysis easier and capture too long) to demonstrate RSA vulnerability against power analysis.
 You can read source code from *simpleserial-rsa-xmega.c* before you compile it if you want to have deeper understanding of inner workings of real and faked algorithms.

 When we use demo script (simplified version), we send *Fixed plaintext* to algorithm.
 This is actually misleading, because send plaintext is used as "fake private key" to decrypt message.
 We do not care about actual encrypted message or resulting plaintext at all because our analysis targets only on private key so actual ciphertext and plaintext are irrelevant.